vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 You can use the `BALANCE` statements to balance the distribution of partitions and Raft leaders, or remove redundant Storage servers.

+## Prerequisites

+The graph spaces stored in Nebula Graph must have more than one replicas for the system to balance the distribution of partitions and Raft leaders.

 ## Balance partition distribution

 `BALANCE DATA` starts a task to equally distribute the storage partitions in a Nebula Graph cluster.
 A group of subtasks will be created and implemented to migrate data and balance the partition distribution.